Introduction – how to make a Twitter moment

 So for the last 2 years I have been actively building a lot of tweets and Twitter moments for myself and my clients, but recently Twitter changed their user interface for creating Twitter moments.
 Hence this blogpost to show you in detail how to go about creating your favourite Twitter moment in 2022.

-Be sure to check out my training on advanced strategies for creating Twitter moments and using them in your linkbuilding.
+Be sure to check out my link building training on advanced strategies for creating Twitter moments and using them in your linkbuilding.

 Step 1: Make tweets from your account